Phat32/PhatBot-Docs/docs/pages/twitch/commands.rst

 **These commands are accessible to Moderators and Broadcasters**

 **!setcommand** Command Response
-  Create a new command unique to the channel.
+  Create/Update a command unique to the channel.
 The command must be all 1 word but the Response can be much longer.
 Multiple Parameters are available to be used in the responses.

   *params*